-A waiting period is the amount of time you need to wait before you can claim for services from your health fund.
+A waiting period is the amount of time you need to wait before you can claim on services from your health fund.

 Waiting periods apply if you: